-Although driving a car, since 1903, needs a driving licence; it was in 1935 when the necessary driving tests began.
+Although driving a car, since 1903, needs a driving licence; it was in 1935 that the necessary driving tests began.

 First some of the (funny) Rules!

-Evelyn Henry Ellis (1843-1913), imported the first ever automobile into the UK.
-On June 1895 he ordered a left-hand drive motor car, custom made, from Paris (Panhard-Levassor), powered by a 3.5 hp Daimler engine.
+Evelyn Henry Ellis (1843-1913), imported the first-ever automobile into the UK.
+On June 1895 he ordered a left-hand drive motor car, custom-made, from Paris (Panhard-Levassor), powered by a 3.5 hp Daimler engine.
 Ellis was also the first person, in Great Britain, to break the law on a motor vehicle (without getting caught).
-The law that required a man with a red flag to walk in front of any driven vehicle.
-He made, the first ever trip with his friend, from Micheldever Station to Datchet, without a man with a flag; and was not stopped by the police.
+The law required a man with a red flag to walk in front of any driven vehicle.
+He made, the first-ever trip with his friend, from Micheldever Station to Datchet, without a man with a flag; and was not stopped by the police.
 This law was then repealed, the following year, in 1896.

-Motor vehicles, an increasingly common sight on Britians roads towards the end of the nineteenth century, were subject to some newer incredibly strict rules; such as:
+Motor vehicles, an increasingly common sight on British roads towards the end of the nineteenth century, were subject to some newer incredibly strict rules; such as: